 Maryland School for the Deaf became the first school to win four consecutive national championships.

 Ethan Sonnenstrahl became the first player to win four consecutive national championships.
+He also wins the Most Outstanding Player award for the first time.

 2014 - A mother and son won Regional championships as coaches for different schools.
 Sharon Vollmar won the West Regional coaching for CSD Riverside while Scott Vollmar won the Southwest Regional coaching for New Mexico SD.